my favorite movie of 1959:

 “Nobody’s perfect,” but Some Like It Hot comes close.

-Stream Some Like It Hot on Max, Tubi (free with ads), the Roku Channel (also free with ads), or these sites.
+Stream Some Like It Hot on Amazon Prime, Tubi (free with ads), the Roku Channel (also free with ads), or these sites.

 2nd favorite of 1959: